w3c/wai-statements/index.md

 * <strong>Example:</strong> Example here.
 * <textarea rows="1" cols="50">Has your organization taken measures to achieve accessibility...</textarea><button type="button">Add to my Accessibility Statement</button>

-{% include excol.html type="start" id="" %}

-Test collapse

-{% include excol.html type="middle" %}

-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.
-Collapse text here.

-{% include excol.html type="end" %}

 ### Formal confirmation
-Formal confirmation on management level of the timeliness and the correctness of the Accessibility Statement, and confirmation that the designated administrator or other responsible person or function formally agrees with the content of the Accessibility Statement by the organization.
+* Formal confirmation on management level of the timeliness and the correctness of the Accessibility Statement, and confirmation that the designated administrator or other responsible person or function formally agrees with the content of the Accessibility Statement by the organization.
 * <strong>Example:</strong> Example here.
 * <textarea rows="1" cols="50">Who is the formal confirmation from...</textarea><button type="button">Add to my Accessibility Statement</button>